Allergic rhinitis - what to ask your doctor - adult

 - What drugs should I be taking every day (called controller drugs)?
 What should I do if I miss a day?

 - Which drugs should I take when my allergies suddenly get worse (called relief drugs)?
-Is it okay to use these drugs every day?
+Is it ok to use these drugs every day?

 - What are the side effects of my medicines?
 For what side effects should I call the doctor?